maulafaza/Coding-Standards/wp/template-placement/README.md

 <sup>Status: **optional**</sup>

-You are FREE to choose the variations.
+You are FREE to choose the variation.

 ### Variations